| Fish of the Coral Reef |

 These small fish were among the rocks at Manuel Antonio,

-Parrotfish bite off chunks of coral with their heavy jaws.
+on the Pacific Coast of Costa Rica. | Parrotfish bite off chunks of coral with their heavy jaws.

 They expel the sand and digest whatever organic material was